Internal control and financial reporting

 The Board’s responsibility for internal governance and control is regulated in the Swedish Companies Act, the Annual Accounts Act and the Swedish Corporate Governance Code.
 The Annual Accounts Act requires that the company, each year, describes its system for internal control and risk management with respect to financial reporting.
 The purpose of these requirements is to create an internal framework for governance and control to reduce the risk of error in the financial reporting.
 Essity’s processes for internal control of financial reporting is based on the model and principles developed by the Committee of Sponsoring Organisations of the Treadway Commission (COSO).

 A good control environment requires clarity in relation to decision-making paths, powers and accountability, in addition to a corporate culture characterized by strong values and awareness among employees of their role in maintaining good internal control.
-The Board of Directors has the overall responsibility for ensuring effective internal control and has, inter alia, adopted Group-wide internal rules aimed at establishing a foundation for a good corporate culture and to assure the quality of the financial reporting.
+The Board of Directors has the overall responsibility for ensuring effective internal control and has, inter alia, adopted Group-wide internal rules for the purpose of establishing a foundation for a good corporate culture and to assure the quality of the financial reporting.
 In this context, Essity’s Code of Conduct is an important steering document in issues concerning ethics, morality and regulatory compliance, and employees regularly receive information and training regarding the Code.
-Other significant steering documents for the control environment include the finance policy, internal control policy, communications policy and information security policy.
+Other significant steering documents for the control environment include the Finance Policy, Internal Control Policy, Communications Policy and Information Security Policy.
 Essity’s Financial Reporting Manual is particularly important for the Group’s financial reporting procedures as it contains a number of specific instructions and guidelines that are specially designed to ensure the quality of the financial reporting.
 Important steering documents are published in a separate database (Global Management System, GMS) that also contains a process for annual updates to the documents.

 Risks relate to material errors in the financial reporting that may arise, such as incomplete disclosures, valuation issues, the reporting process and correctness.
 Risks also include loss of assets, unduly favoring a third party and misappropriation.